LinkdropHQ/linkdrop-monorepo/packages/sdk/README.md

 This function will claim ETH or ERC20 token by making a POST request to server endpoint.
 Make sure the server is up by running `yarn server`.

 ## Stay in Touch
-💬 Join Linkdrop Community Telegram to chat with the core team 📈 Try out Linkdrop Dashboard to generate onboarding links 🙌 Want to contribute to the project—just ping us
+- 💬 Join [Linkdrop Community](https://t.me/linkdrophq) in Telegram to chat with the core team
+- 🕹 Try out [Linkdrop Dashboard](https://dashboard.linkdrop.io) to generate onboarding links
+- 🙌 Want to contribute to the project — just ping us
-💌 Reach us at hi@linkdop.io
+- 💌 Reach us at hi@linkdop.io